Shaun Nua: Coaching career

-Following his stint in the NFL, Nua returned to his alma mater as a defensive graduate assistant on the staff of BYU head coach Bronco Mendenhall from 2009-2011.
+Following his stint in the NFL, Nua returned to his alma mater as a defensive graduate assistant on the staff of BYU head coach Bronco Mendenhall from 2009 to 2011.
 Nua helped the Cougars achieve the nation's 24th-best total defense in 2010 and the 13th-ranked defense in 2011.
-BYU won its bowl games both years while finishing the 2011 season ranked No. 25 in the final USA Today Coaches Poll with a 10-3 record.
+BYU won its bowl games both years while finishing the 2011 season ranked No. 25 in the final USA Today Coaches Poll with a 10–3 record.

-On January 26, 2012 Nua joined the coaching staff of Ken Niumatalolo at Navy as defensive line coach.
+On January 26, 2012, Nua joined the coaching staff of Ken Niumatalolo at Navy as defensive line coach.

-On January 7, 2018 Nua joined the coaching staff of Herm Edwards at Arizona State as defensive line coach.
+On January 7, 2018, Nua joined the coaching staff of Herm Edwards at Arizona State as defensive line coach.

 On January 17, 2019, Nua joined the coaching staff of Jim Harbaugh at Michigan as defensive line coach.
 Nua signed a two-year employment agreement that pays him an annual salary of $400,000.